- H1N1 Influenza Information

 - American Pain Foundation This nonprofit organization serves people with pain through information, advocacy, and support.
 Its site features fact sheets and related publications on topics such as facts about pain, pain and end of life, and prescription, over-the-counter, and nonprescription medicines.
 Also includes material about advocacy efforts, clinical research and trials, and links to related sites.
 (LII)

-- SADAssociation learn about the causes, symptoms, and treatments for Seasonal Affective Disorder.
-(LII)
+- Seasonal Affective Disorder learn about the causes, symptoms, and treatments for Seasonal Affective Disorder, from the Mayo Clinic.

 - MEDLINEplus Health Information: Smallpox the latest information on smallpox (LII)